Villasis: Talong festival

 On January 18, 2008, Mayor Nonato Abrenica announced that hundreds of balikbayans joined the annual fiesta celebration, highlighted by the Talong Festival / fastest talong eater contest (boiled skin removed eggplant, long-purple casino type), in Villasis, Pangasinan.
 12 of 21 villages / barangays are engaged in eggplant production with total of 3.35 km2 planted by 600 residents.
 It is usually celebrated during the second week of January.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Villasis I Schools District Office, and Villasis II Schools District Office.